MoffKalast/vizanti/ReadMe.md

 ### <img src="wiki_assets/waypoints.png" alt="" title="Waypoint Mission" width="30" height="30"/> Waypoint Mission

 Create missions with multiple waypoints, then send them as a Path message.
+Single tap to add a point, single tap to remove an existing one, hold and drag to move points.
+Adding a point on an existing line will add it between those two points.
 Long press to open setup menu.

 ### <img src="wiki_assets/area.png" alt="" title="Area Mission" width="30" height="30"/> Area Mission